MDLutoronto/jtd-edit-setup/docs/tutorial-search-edit.md

 Follow the Home page's setup for the prerequisite software and accounts.

 # Steps to Edit Records in tutorials-search
 Background: The website is backed by a [guides.yml file](https://github.com/MDLutoronto/tutorials-search/blob/main/_data/guides.yml).
 Each record in the YAML file represents a tutorial record in the search site.
+You can add new records or modify existing records by editing this file.

 There are two ways to edit the records in the tutorials-search repository:
 1. Clone the repository to your local machine, edit the `guides.yml` file using a text editor (e.g. VS Code), and push the changes back to GitHub.
 2. Directly edit the `guides.yml` file in the GitHub web interface.

 ## Method 1: Edit Locally using VS Code

+{: .important }
+> You will first need to install the prerequisite software and set up your GitHub account as described on the [Home page]({{site.baseurl}}/).

 1. Open a (Windows) PowerShell Terminal
 2. Navigate to the directory where you want to clone the repository
 3. Clone the repository using the command: